Strategic Hiring under Algorithmic Monoculture: Social Welfare

 The results of \cref{thm:SW_PoNS4} and \cref{thm:SW_PoNS3} establish how the PoNS changes for intermediate values of $c$.
 Specifically, as $c$ decreases, the PoNS increases at a rate of $O(1/c)$.
-Next, comparing the two decision rule, when $N \to \infty$, for any fixed capacity, the PoNS is higher under the correlated decision rule compared to the independent decision rule.
-Hence, correlation in interview outcomes exacerbates the inefficiencies in naive strategies and makes strategic selection more important.
+Next, comparing the two decision rules, when $N \to \infty$, for any fixed capacity, the PoNS is higher under the independent decision rule compared to the correlated decision rule.
+Hence, independence in interview outcomes exacerbates the inefficiencies in naive strategies and makes strategic selection more important.

+We numerically examine the PoNS for finite values of $c$ and $N$ under a uniform score distribution.
+Figure~\ref{fig:PoNS_limit} plots the PoNS as a function of the capacity $c \in (0, 1)$ and number of firms $N \in \{1, \dots, 100\}$, for both $\theta\in\{\mathrm{CORR},\mathrm{INDEP}\}$.
+The results show clear patterns consistent with our theoretical limits: for fixed $N$, the PoNS increases sharply as capacity decreases, and for fixed $c$, the PoNS grows with the number of firms before leveling off near its asymptotic value.
+Therefore, the PoNS remains significant for reasonable values of $N$ and $c$.